Vienna and Austria in general has a very strong beer culture, with your average Austrian consuming over 100 litres (176

 Over 300 breweries in the country produce more than 1,000 different beers in total.
-The biggest brands in Vienna include Ottakringer, Stiegl, Zipfer and Gösser, but there are dozens of small and private breweries and specialty beers, too, none of which should disappoint the discerning beer palate.
+The biggest brands in Vienna include Ottakringer, Stiegl, Zipfer and Gösser, but you find plenty of small and private breweries and specialty beers, too, none of which should disappoint the discerning beer palate.

 A beer guru of my acquaintance even rated the basic canned Ottakringer Helles beer as one of Austria’s very best.
 Ottakringer also have their own craft beer range under the BrauWerk label and a summer beer festival (see below).

-There’s little demand for imported beer here; Austrians tend to stick to their own regional beers.
-But you’ll find German and Czech brands like Warsteiner or Starobrno in bars, too…and perhaps even corporate exports from North America and Western Europe (Heineken, Budweiser etc.).
+Austrians tend to stick to their own regional beers.
+But you find German and Czech brands like Warsteiner, Kozel or Starobrno in bars, too…and even exports from North America and Western Europe (Heineken, Budweiser etc.).

 The question is why you’d want to drink imports, given the excellent quality and variety of local beers.